NoamAnisfeld/weather-utopia/README.md

-# Wheather Viewer
+# Weather Viewer
-This app fetches and shows basic information about the wheather in various cities around the globe.
+This app fetches and shows basic information about the weather in various cities around the globe.